50 essential civil rights speeches

 Shirley Chisholm’s ‘The Black Woman in Contemporary America’

-The first Black woman elected to Congress not-surprisingly urged all Americans in 1974 to “Forget traditions!
+The first Black woman elected to Congress urged all Americans in 1974 to “Forget traditions!
 Forget conventionalisms!
 Forget what the world will say whether you're in your place or out of your place.”
-This mindset served her well when she put her name in the hat for president.
+This mindset served her well when she put her name in the hat for president of the United States.

 Jesse Jackson’s ‘Keep Hope Alive’

 Two-time presidential candidate, activist, and organizer Jesse Jackson spoke to the Democratic National Convention in 1988 about finding common ground, decades before the divisiveness seen in recent years.
-“Progress will not come through boundless liberalism, nor static conservatism, but at the critical mass of mutual survival.”
+“Progress will not come through boundless liberalism, nor static conservatism, but at the critical mass of mutual survival,” Jackson said.

 John Lewis’ ‘You Cannot Tell People They Cannot Fall in Love’

-Harvard professor and intellectual Henry Louis Gates, Jr. spoke to the Commonwealth Club of California in 2004 about traveling all over the country to talk to Black people about their experiences, especially around racial equality.
-His interviews took place everywhere, from “Ebony Towers” and “Black Hollywood” to the inner city and all-black communities in the South.
+Harvard professor and intellectual Henry Louis Gates Jr. spoke to the Commonwealth Club of California in 2004 about traveling all over the country to talk to Black people about their experiences, especially with racial equality.
+His interviews took place everywhere, from “Ebony Towers” and “Black Hollywood” to the inner city and all-Black communities in the South.

 Before he was even elected as a senator, Barack Obama spoke at the Democratic National Convention in 2004 from the perspective of the child of parents who deemed him blessed to be in America.
 His speech considered the progress the country has made, but also how far we have to go.